0w0Demonic/AquaHotkey/docs/Extensions/Stream.md

 - After `.Map()` or `.FlatMap()`, you're always working with single values
 - `.ToArray(n)` extracts a specific param as output
 - Prefer composing with `Mapper`, `Combiner`, `Condition` for clarity
+- For optimal performance, cut down on elements quickly
 - Don’t stream giant strings unless you know what you’re doing

 ## Collector and Gatherer API